-The University of Tennessee, Knoxville (UT), will host its second 21st Century Cures: Southeast Conference in March 2018 which will focus on using big data to overcome health disparities.
+The University of Tennessee, Knoxville (UT), will host its third 21st Century Cures: Southeast Conference in March 2019 which will focus on applying systems biology to biomedical research.

 This year’s conference continues the momentum and enthusiasm from the inaugural event, held in 2017, which focused on the intersection of the Act’s national research priorities with regional strengths in computational approaches, data analytics, basic biology, and materials science.
 Researchers from fifteen institutions across the Southeast gathered to learn about regional health challenges and form partnerships to address them.